 – develop all the banking infrastructure such as credit cards and ATM machines

-Needless to say, nothing of the above has been even initiated.
+Needless to say, reports show nothing of the above has been even initiated.

-The Dragon Token website flashes sponsorships of Racing Cars teams and Veterans Associations, but while the amount of money spent on those is unknown, it is clear to us that none of these sponsorships produced any business return other than fulfilling co-founders passion for car racing and nostalgia of a past in the army.
+The Dragon Token website flashes sponsorships of Racing Cars teams and Veterans Associations, but while the amount of money spent on those is unknown, it is alleged that none of these sponsorships produced any business return other than fulfilling co-founders’ passion for car racing and nostalgia of a past in the army.

 The Dragon website has the usual section: ”Our Partners”, and lists entities such as Ether and other common technologies foundations.
-This looks to us like a company bragging about a partnership with BMW and Microsoft just because they use their cars and software.
+It is alleged that this is a company bragging about a partnership with BMW and Microsoft just because they use their cars and software.

-Overall Dragon Token team has made no professional effort to develop the project and, sadly, investor’s funds are now left to Dragon Team personal disposal.
+Overall, it is alleged that the Dragon Token team has made no professional effort to develop the project and, sadly, investors’ funds are now left to Dragon Team’s personal disposal.

-No accountability and no auditing are additional signs of a project which was never meant to be implemented in reality.
+Reports indicate there has been no accountability and no auditing; this adds to the suspicions that the project which was never meant to be implemented in reality.

-To make things worse, the team could abscond with investors funds at any moment: there are no facilities in place guaranteeing users against embezzlement, other than pressing legal claims before it is too late.
+To make things worse, it is alleged that the team could abscond with investors’ funds at any moment: there are allegedly no facilities in place guaranteeing users against embezzlement, other than pressing legal claims before it is too late.

 Why would we need the Dragon token in the gambling and betting industry?
-There are a number of much more reputable coins, highly featured and relying on solid blockchains, which are still waiting to be adopted.
+Reports confirm there are a number of much more reputable coins, highly featured and relying on solid blockchains, which are still waiting to be adopted.

-Most compellingly there is no need to donate 100m USD to Dragon Token co-founders when there are a bunch of cryptocurrencies offering a wide range of banking facilities, mobile remittance applications, worldwide trading market pairs, all in place already.
+Most compellingly there is no need to donate 100m USD to Dragon Token co-founders when there are already a bunch of cryptocurrencies offering a wide range of banking facilities, mobile remittance applications, and worldwide trading market pairs, all in place.

-Why has the Dragon token team raised 100m USD in Dec.
-2017 and capitalised another approx 400m in tokens ownership?
+Why has the Dragon token team reportedly raised 100m USD in Dec.
+2017 and capitalised another approximately 400m in tokens ownership?

-There are no professional business operations in place, there are no signs of good use of funds, – the idea of the project makes no sense.
+It is alleged that there are no professional business operations in place and no signs of good use of funds – the idea of the project makes no sense.

-This ICO is much worse than what we define as ”non-delivering ICO”, in fact, it carries all the characteristics of fraud: funds were misleadingly given to the issuer based on nothing but hype. with nothing in place.
-And because the project has no attainable objectives, invested assets will never produce a return unless a legal class action is put forward.
+Investors have reason to believe this ICO is much worse than what we define as ”non-delivering ICO”, in fact, it carries all the characteristics of fraud: funds were allegedly misleadingly given to the issuer based on nothing but hype. with nothing in place.
+It is further alleged that because the project has no attainable objectives, invested assets will never produce a return unless a legal class action is put forward.